raohmaru/CFC/o8g/Documents/CFC-Rules.md

 ### Anatomy of a Card
 ![Parts of a card](imgs/card-parts-1.jpg)

-1. Card name
+1. **Card name**.
 2. **Battle Points (BP)**.
 It represents a character's attack power and its strength.
 When a character is dealt damage, its BP is reduced by that number of damage points.
    If the BP lowers to zero, that character is KO'ed and goes to the discard pile.
 3. **Soul Points (SP)**.
 It represents Ki energy in battles.
 Players can spend SP to play Action and Reaction cards, and to make United Attacks.
-   When a character card enters the Ring, its controller gains the SP listed in that card.
+   When a player plays a card, he gains the SP listed in that card.
+If the SP is a negative value, then the player must spend that amount from his SP or that card can't be played.
+4. **Type and Subtype**.
+The upper line is the card type (Character, Action or Reaction), and the lower line is the card subtype.
+Only Characters have a subtype.
+   The icon on the left represents the card subtype.
+5. **Text box**.
+This is where a card’s rules appears, which explains the effects it has in the game.
+Character cards have an ability symbol (▲, ■ or ●) and an ability name at the beginning of the text, printed in bold.
+   Below the rules text it can appear an italicized text (the flavour text) that adds some description of the CFC world.
+It has no effect on game play.
+6. **Backups**.
+The list and number of subtypes with whom a character can be backed up.
+Every icon represents a card subtype.
+Only Characters can have backups, up to three.
+7. **Publisher and Team**.
+These are the name of the video game where a character appeared (second logo) and that game publisher (first logo).
+8. **Rarity**.
+The letter and the color indicates the rarity of the card and its power.
+   **D** Very common.
+   **C** Common.
+   **B** Uncommon.
+   **A** Rare; very powerful, balanced, and/or great ability.
+   **S** Very rare, unusual ability.
+9. **Information line**.
+Here is shown the illustration credit and the collector number within a set.
+10. **Expansion symbol**.
+This symbol indicates which set the card is from.

 ### Card Types
 A card has one type, that tells when it can be played and what happens to the card after it's played.

 #### Character
-Characters are powerful cards
-that are placed in your ring.

-Characters can attack and deal damage to the enemy, or they can protect against attacking characters.
+Characters are cards that represent a character in a video game, and they are placed into an empty slot of your ring.
+They can attack and deal damage to an enemy, or they can protect and battle against attacking characters.

-Players can only play one
+Some characters have abilities, represented by an ability symbol (▲, ■ or ●) followed by the ability name in bold.

-CHA card per turn.
+Only one character card can be played per turn.

 #### Action
-Action cards offers useful
-effects that affects the game.
+Action cards offers a variety of effects, like special powers or events that can help in a battle.
+You can play them only in your turn.

-AC cards have a "COST", a
-number of SP a player must spend to play that card.
+Each action card have a cost, a number of SP (usually negative) a player must spend to play that card.
+After it has been played and its effects followed, the card is put into the discard pile.

-Players may play any number of
-AC cards in their turn.

 #### Reaction
 Reaction cards are like AC cards